Image: Venetian Interior/Wine Shop – John Singer Sargent (1903)

 NE/H Street/Union Market:

-A. Litteri – Located in a shop south of the main hall, this Italian deli has a surprisingly robust wine selection.
+A. Litteri (Store Website) – Located in a shop south of the main hall, this Italian deli has a surprisingly robust wine selection.
 No surprise that they do really well on Italian.
 But they also carry choices from other regions.
 It is not comprehensive, but it is pretty solid.
 The guy who ran the wine program recently took over the whole shop.
 Large format olive oil also available.

-Chat’s – This is a deceptively good store.
+Chat’s (Store Website) – This is a deceptively good store.
 It looks like a beat-up liquor store from the outside, but the selection and staff are excellent.
 There are unique bottles, fancy bottles, and bargains too.

 Brookland:

-Wardman Wines – This spot covers a lot of ground.
+Wardman Wines (Store Website) – This spot covers a lot of ground.
 It is a bright open space located near the Brookland-CUA metro stop.
 The selection is deep in some regions, but also does well covering the full gamut.
 The staff is serious and smart.
 They carry beer and spirits too.